bschulz81/AcceleratedLinearAlgebra/README.md

 # Version history

 ### 25.04.2026
 Summa now works if C has multiple blocks per rank, on gpu and cpu.
-This required extensive modifications of ordinary summa.
+It also works if some blocks recieved no data.
+This required extensive modifications of the simple Summa algorithm.
 Added a vector scatterer.
-Added a matrix vector multiplier for gpu and cpu.
+Added a distributed matrix vector multiplier for gpu and cpu.
 Added a new interface for the policy classes of the scatterers, separated into mpi cart parameters and block policies, which helps to use the same communicator for scattering problems. fixed a problem in a test application due to a refractored constructor in the Datablock class